Where to go swimming in New Hampshire

 Looking for a low-key alternative to Hampton?
 With its sandy beach, sweeping ocean views, grassy picnic area, park store, and deluxe bathhouse (hot and cold showers), Wallis Sands State Beach is a family favorite when all you want to do is play all day in the sun and surf.
-The parking lot at Wallis Sands can accommodate up to 500 cars, but be prepared to pay a hefty parking fee ($15 per car in 2009).
-Call ahead for conditions and lifeguard hours.
+The parking lot at Wallis Sands can accommodate up to 500 cars and there is a $15 per car parking fee.

 Popular NH lakes and ponds at state parks

 Towns offering lake and pond access often enforce various residency restrictions, but for a low entrance fee, all are welcome to get into the swim of things at beaches located within the New Hampshire State Park System.
 At Bear Brook State Park, cool off at Catamount Pond, a family-friendly swimming hole surrounded by towering pines.
 Out of the water, build a sandcastle on the sandy beach, find a shady picnic spot or explore the rest of Bear Brook’s 10,000 acres.
 The park is home to a campground, miles of hiking trails, archery ranges, even more ponds, and the Museum of Family Camping.
 Open seven days a week, weather-permitting.